Homer G. Angelo and Ann Berryhill Endowed Chair and Martin Luther King Jr. Professor of Law

 In 1995, she served as a Center for Women’s Global Leadership delegate to the NGO Forum at the Fourth World Conference on Women in Beijing where she provided legal advice to the Tribunal for Global Accountability for Violations of Women’s Human Rights.
 From 1995 until 1999 she was based in London as a legal adviser at Amnesty International.

-Her publications have appeared in many leading academic journals, including the American Journal of International Law, the Berkeley Journal of International Law, the Columbia Journal of Transnational Law, the European Journal of International Law, and the Michigan Journal of International Law.
+Her academic publications have appeared in many leading academic journals, including the American Journal of International Law, the Berkeley Journal of International Law, the Columbia Journal of Transnational Law, the European Journal of International Law, and the Michigan Journal of International Law.
 They have been widely cited, including on Slate, in the Nation magazine, the Dallas Morning News, and the Christian Science Monitor, as well as by the UN Special Rapporteur on violence against women and the UN Special Rapporteur on protecting human rights while countering terrorism.
 Her article, “Terror/Torture,” was designated one of the top 10 global security law review articles of 2008 by Oxford University Press.
 Her topical writing has been published by The New York Times, San Francisco Chronicle, the Huffington Post, Open Democracy and Reuters.

-She has given many keynote addresses and lectured around the world, including at the Smithsonian American Art Museum, Harvard Law School, NYU School of Law, UC Berkeley School of Law, the University of Virginia School of Law and the Yale Law School as well as for the U.S. Commission on International Religious Freedom in the U.S., as well as for the UN Department of Political Affairs, the University of London, the London School of Economics, the University of Oslo, the Australian National University, the Sydney Writer’s Festival, the National Conference on Discrimination in Malaysia, the Feminist Leadership Institute in Senegal, CODESRIA (The Council for the Development of Social Science Research in Africa), the Canadian Department of Justice, the first ever Cultural Summit of the Americas and the Second Istanbul Conference on Democracy and Global Security.
-Making frequent media appearances, Bennoune has spoken on CNN's Anderson Cooper 360, MSNBC, Fox TV, National Public Radio, Pacifica Radio, the Australian Broadcasting Service, CBC-Radio, HuffPost Live, and the MacNeil-Lehrer Newshour, and has been interviewed by Charlie Hebdo, the Christian Science Monitor, the Guardian and the International Herald Tribune and The Guardian.
+She has given many keynote addresses and lectured around the world, including at the Smithsonian American Art Museum, Harvard Law School, NYU School of Law, UC Berkeley School of Law, the University of Virginia School of Law and the Yale Law School as well as for the U.S. Commission on International Religious Freedom in the U.S., as well as for the UN Department of Political Affairs, UNESCO, NATO, the University of London, the London School of Economics, Oxford University, the University of Oslo, the Australian National University, the Sydney Writer’s Festival, the National Conference on Discrimination in Malaysia, the Feminist Leadership Institute in Senegal, CODESRIA (The Council for the Development of Social Science Research in Africa), the Canadian Department of Justice, the first ever Cultural Summit of the Americas and the Second Istanbul Conference on Democracy and Global Security.
+Making frequent media appearances, Bennoune has spoken on CNN's Anderson Cooper 360, MSNBC, Fox TV, National Public Radio, Pacifica Radio, the Australian Broadcasting Service, BBC Radio, CBC-Radio, HuffPost Live, Radio France Internationale and the MacNeil-Lehrer Newshour, and has been interviewed by Charlie Hebdo, the Christian Science Monitor, the Guardian and the International Herald Tribune.

 Professor Bennoune's book, Your Fatwa Does Not Apply Here, is the winner of the 2014 Dayton Literary Peace Prize for nonfiction.
 Released by W.W.
 Norton & Company in August 2013, the book addresses resistance to fundamentalism in Muslim majority contexts.
 The field research for this book took her to many countries, including Afghanistan, Egypt, Israel/Palestine, Mali, Niger and Russia.
 It has been translated into Czech and French.
-The TED talk based on the book, “When people of Muslim heritage challenge fundamentalism,” has received over one million views.
+The TED talk based on the book, “When people of Muslim heritage challenge fundamentalism,” has received more than 1.4 million views.

 Professor Bennoune is represented by SPEAK Peace, a speakers bureau for women peacebuilders.
 To inquire about a speaking engagement in the United States, please visit: www.peaceisloud.org/host-a-speaker.